vasilakisfil/Introspected-REST/README.md

 We believe that API designers are limited by marrying these tools.
-The tools themselves have limitations, but also, having tools that aim to provide all-in-one to the API designer is against our philosophy: tools that do one thing and do it well.
+The tools themselves have limitations, but also, having tools that aim to provide all-in-one to the API designer is against our philosophy: tools should do one thing and do it well.

 ### 12.6.
 API directories